Far-right politics: India

-Bharatiya Janata Party in India has been claimed to combine economic nationalism with religious nationalism.
+The Bharatiya Janata Party in India has been claimed to combine economic nationalism with religious nationalism.
+It espouses the Hindu nationalist ideology of Hindutva, which had borrowed ideas from European fascism.

 Indonesia

-Some islamists in Indonesia are far-right.
+Some Islamists in Indonesia are far-right.

 Iran

 The two main political camps in today's Iran are Principlists and Reformists.
 Principlists, especially "Neoconservatives", have far-right and ultra-conservative views.